 Sedalia is a medium-sized city located in the state of Missouri.
 With a population of 21,568 people and eight constituent neighborhoods, Sedalia is the 30th largest community in Missouri.

 Unlike some cities, Sedalia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sedalia are a mix of both white- and blue-collar jobs.
-Overall, Sedalia is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Sedalia who work in office and administrative support (13.92%), sales jobs (9.21%), and food service (7.44%).
+Overall, Sedalia is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Sedalia who work in office and administrative support (14.04%), sales jobs (7.91%), and healthcare (6.57%).

-The percentage of adults in Sedalia with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.83% of adults in Sedalia have a bachelor's degree or advanced degree.
+The citizens of Sedalia are slightly less educated than the national average of 21.84% for the average city or town: 15.11% of adults in Sedalia have a bachelor's degree or advanced degree

-The per capita income in Sedalia in 2010 was $18,230, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,920 for a family of four.
-However, Sedalia contains both very wealthy and poor people as well.
+The per capita income in Sedalia in 2010 was $20,080, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,320 for a family of four.

 Sedalia is a somewhat ethnically-diverse city.
 The people who call Sedalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sedalia residents report their race to be White, followed by Black or African-American.
 Sedalia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.67% of the city’s residents.
-Important ancestries of people in Sedalia include Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 10.94% of the city’s residents.
+Important ancestries of people in Sedalia include German, Irish, English, French, and Italian.

 The most common language spoken in Sedalia is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.